-At Mercy Hospital, we understand the importance of mobility and specialize in the diagnosis, treatment, rehabilitation and prevention of musculoskeletal, sports and orthopedic injuries.
+At Mercy Hospital, we understand the importance of mobility and specialize in the diagnosis, treatment, rehabilitation and prevention of musculoskeletal, sports and orthopaedic injuries.
 Our professional treatment team includes physicians, physical therapists, physical therapy assistants, athletic trainers and exercise physiologists.
 Each team member has extensive experience working with athletes and individuals of all ages, and they use their expertise to assist you.

 In addition to treating sport-related injuries, our Sports Medicine also provides:

-- Comprehensive orthopedic and occupational rehab programs
+- Comprehensive orthopaedic and occupational rehab programs

 - Sports performance training

 If you are a non-traditional exerciser in the Canton area and would like to learn how Mercy can help people with obesity, diabetes, heart disease, pulmonary disease and other chronic conditions, call 330.966.8997.

 For acute, musculoskeletal injuries, Cleveland Clinic Mercy Hospital’s Sports Medicine offers a physical therapy program that includes the evaluation and treatment, aquatic therapy, custom orthotic fabrication and fitting, isokinetic evaluation and rehabilitation, rehabilitation of post-surgical conditions, and custom fitting of braces, supports and other protective devices.